CORONARY ARTERY DISEASE

 -

-Symptom relief Not yet recruitingThis study tests whether watching a virtual reality simulation of a cardiac catheterization before the procedure can reduce anxiety and improve satisfaction.
-About 120 adults having their first heart catheterization in Oman will be randomly assigned to either the VR experience or…
+Symptom relief Not yet recruitingThis study tests whether a short virtual reality (VR) session before a first-time cardiac catheterization can lower patient anxiety and improve satisfaction.
+About 120 adults in Oman will be randomly assigned to either the VR experience or standard education.
+Researchers will mea…

 Matched conditions: CORONARY ARTERY DISEASE